 A nice route to follow is the walk of " la Briqueterie".
 This is 6.3 km long through beautiful forests and goes up to the highest point Château d'eau with a height of 539 meters.
 Start this walk on 44 Avenue de Houffalize 6800 Libramont-Chevigny or from the station.

-2. Hiking in Berinzenne
+2. Snow hikes in Berinzenne

 Walking on the domain of Berinzenne is a pleasure for everyone.
 This domain is very flat, full of nice little bridges and viewpoints.
 There are 3 nice hikes to follow in this domain: